moloy900/toolesy/pages/PDF Convert/pdf-rotator.md

       <li><strong>Administrative Staff:</strong> Quickly correct batch-scanned documents with mixed page orientations.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: Can I rotate only specific pages in a multi-page PDF?</strong><br>
+    <p><strong>Can I rotate only specific pages in a multi-page PDF?</strong><br>
-      A: Yes, you can choose to rotate all pages, a specific page range, or only odd/even pages according to your needs.</p>
+      Yes, you can choose to rotate all pages, a specific page range, or only odd/even pages according to your needs.</p>

-    <p><strong>Q: Will rotating affect the quality of my PDF?</strong><br>
+    <p><strong>Will rotating affect the quality of my PDF?</strong><br>
-      A: No, rotation is a lossless operation that doesn't affect the quality of your PDF content.
+      No, rotation is a lossless operation that doesn't affect the quality of your PDF content.
 Text remains sharp and images maintain their resolution.</p>

-    <p><strong>Q: Is my data secure when using this PDF rotator?</strong><br>
+    <p><strong>Is my data secure when using this PDF rotator?</strong><br>
-      A: Absolutely.
+      Absolutely.
 Your PDF file is processed entirely in your browser and never uploaded to any server.
 This means your documents remain completely private and secure.</p>

-    <p><strong>Q: What rotation angles are supported?</strong><br>
+    <p><strong>What rotation angles are supported?</strong><br>
-      A: We support 90° clockwise (right), 90° counterclockwise (left), and 180° (upside down) rotations.</p>
+      We support 90° clockwise (right), 90° counterclockwise (left), and 180° (upside down) rotations.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this tool?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this tool?</strong><br>
-      A: No, this is a completely free tool with no registration required.
+      No, this is a completely free tool with no registration required.
 There are no hidden fees or watermarks.</p>

     <h3>Why Choose Our PDF Rotator?</h3>
     <p>Our <strong>online PDF Rotator</strong> stands out for its precision, flexibility, and privacy.
 Unlike many online tools, we don't upload your files to external servers - all processing happens locally in your browser.
 This ensures maximum security for your sensitive documents.
 The tool offers multiple page selection options and precise rotation controls, giving you complete command over your document's orientation.</p>